core-wg/resource-directory/point-to-point-responses.md

 response:

-The restrictions apply to the new value, and were moved up there in https://github.com/core-wg/resource-directory/pull/294 @@@merge.
+The restrictions apply to the new value, and were moved up there in https://github.com/core-wg/resource-directory/pull/294.

 >    The following example shows how the registering endpoint updates its
 >    registration resource at an RD using this interface with the example